RedditRecs

 Reddit Icon

-bicyclemom • about 1 month ago
+bicyclemom • 2 months ago

 I've actually used the middle button to bring up my voice assistant.
 Very handy because I'm a cyclist.
 So unless there's a way to map that to one of the other buttons, I would miss it.
 One of the reasons I'm really not interested in the Venu 4 is that the extra metrics all seem to be running based and I don't run.